mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * [Replace Quick Mail Sender](https://github.com/mitchelldmiller/replace-quick-mail-sender/releases/latest) is an experimental plugin that changes the Quick Mail sender's name and email address.

 * Programmers can replace their credentials by adding a filter to `replace_quick_mail_sender`.
 This only works if you are not using another mail plugin's credentials.

+= Privacy =

+* Requires permission to use your email address.

+* Requires permission to save email addresses.
+Saved addresses are cleared if permission option is changed.

 = Customizing Quick Mail =